 Sadly, hearing loss is a reality for an increasing number of people.
 According to the Hearing Loss Association of America (HLAA), 48 million Americans - around 20% of the population - suffer from hearing loss, making it the third most prevalent health condition in adults.

-Meanwhile, Action on Hearing Loss states that there are now 11 million people living with reduced hearing in the UK – around one-sixth of the population.
+Meanwhile, the RNID (formerly Action on Hearing Loss) states that there are now 11 million people living with reduced hearing in the UK – around one-sixth of the population.
 And by 2035, this is expected to soar to 15.6 million.

 - How to reduce your risk of hearing loss: six expert tips